Skip to Main Content

 2. The journal recruits other experts in the author's field to read the article and provide feedback on it.

-3. Based on the experts' reviews, the journal's editor might request revisions to the article and further reviews, before deciding whether to publish the article.
+3. Based on the experts' feedback, the journal's editor might suggest revisions to the article and request further review by the experts, before deciding whether to publish the article.

 The process can take a long time, but the final published articles are generally considered to be highly credible.